πŸ—Ί️ Java Maps Explained: HashMap vs Hashtable vs ConcurrentHashMap

 5. πŸ› ️ How ConcurrentHashMap Works

-• Fine-grained locking: Writes like put() or remove() lock only the affected bucket, not the entire map.
+• Fine-grained locking: Writes like put() or remove() lock only the affected bucket

-• CAS operations: Internal atomic compare-and-swap ensures safe updates without locking the whole map.
+• CAS operations: Internal compare-and-swap ensures safe updates without locking the entire map

 ConcurrentHashMap<String, Integer> map = new ConcurrentHashMap<>();